-Figure 3.5 "Box-and-whisker" plots representing water temperatures in the epilimnion (surface), Mesolimnion (thermocline), and hypolimnion (deep) layers at the inflow and outflow ends of Seton Lake.
+Figure 3.5 "Box-and-whisker" plots representing water temperatures in the epilimnion (surface), mesolimnion (thermocline), and hypolimnion (deep) layers at the outflow end of Anderson Lake (AL_Out) and the inflow and outflow ends of Seton Lake (SL_In and SL_Out).
 The boxes are bounded on the top by the 75th percentile, and on the bottom by the 25th percentile.
 The median divides each box.
 The whiskers represent the minimum and maximum values.